IBM-Cloud/docs/apis/management/managed_apis.md

 # My APIs
 {: #manage_api}

 Use the **View Managed APIs** tab to see the overall status of the APIs that you manage and those you have previously managed but are currently unexposed.
-In the **Shared APIs** tab you can see all of the APIs that have been shared with your {{site.data.keyword.Bluemix_notm}} organization through API management or through the {{site.data.keyword.apiconnect_short}} service.
+In the **Shared APIs** tab, you can see all of the APIs that have been shared with your {{site.data.keyword.Bluemix_notm}} organization through API management or through the {{site.data.keyword.apiconnect_short}} service.

-You can view all of the APIs at once that you manage with API management by using the APIs dashboard.
+You can view all of the APIs that you manage with API management together by using the APIs dashboard.

 ## Viewing managed APIs
 {: #view_api}